siyul-park/uniflow/docs/debugging.md

 ### Symbol

-To view detailed information about a specific symbol, use this command.
-By entering the symbol's ID or name, you can check its status and related information.
+Views detailed information about a specific symbol.
+Enter the symbol's ID or name to check its status and related information.

 ```sh
 (debug) symbol              # View details of the current symbol